Zensavona/Blog/README.md

 Blog
 ====

 An extremely simple web blog application, written in Go.
+It uses markdown for notes (blog posts) and Moustache for templating.

 Don't for a minute think that this is stable, completely working or secure in any way - I am building this purely as a personal learning exercise.